jenstornell/tabbis.js/README.md

 ### How can I reset the tabs memory?

-One way is to use the [Clear Session](https://chrome.google.com/webstore/detail/clear-session/maejjihldgmkjlfmgpgoebepjchengka) which is a Google Chrome extension.
+One way is to use [Clear Session](https://chrome.google.com/webstore/detail/clear-session/maejjihldgmkjlfmgpgoebepjchengka) which is a Google Chrome extension.

-### Why is the memory acting wierd when I use tabs on multiple pages?
+### Why is the memory acting wierd when using tabs on multiple pages?

 The memory uses a key that is bound to a domain, not a page.
 You should change the `memory: 'tabbis'` to something like `memory: 'tabbis-page-about'` to have a unique memory for each page type.